On this page

 Migrating from the Recommend beta

 Algolia Recommend has been available since June 30, 2021.
 If you’re using a Recommend beta, you should migrate your beta indices and update your user interface.

 In the beta, recommendations were stored in an Algolia index with the following naming convention:

-These beta indices don’t receive any updates since August 30, 2021.
+These beta indices were last updated on August 30, 2021.